Latin Proverbs, Mottoes, Phrases, and Words: Group F

 Another translation is, "Time flies."
 Persius, a first-century A.D.
 Roman poet, is credited with using this expression.

 Fugit irreparabile tempus.
+(Latin motto)

 Another version is, "We cannot stop time in its tracks."
-The shorter Tempus fugit is taken from the longer Fugit irreparabile tempus itself a slightly shortened form of a line from Virgil's Georgics.
+The shorter Tempus fugit is taken from the longer Fugit irreparabile tempus which itself is a slightly shortened form of a line from Virgil's Georgics.

 Furari litoris arenas.